Guided Aliyah Timetable

 If you are not eligible for the Guided Aliyah Program, you can still apply for Nefesh B’Nefesh financial assistance and services.
 However, you will need to complete the Aliyah process directly through Misrad Hapnim.
 Please feel free to contact us for guidance.

-- If you converted to Judaism in North America or the UK: Misrad Hapnim policy requires residence in the community in which you converted for a period of at least one year post-conversion, before being eligible to make Aliyah.
+- If you converted to Judaism in North America: Misrad Hapnim’s policy requires residence in the community in which you converted for a period of at least one year post-conversion, before being eligible to make Aliyah.

-- If you are applying for Aliyah with a newborn child recently born in Israel (who was not registered as an Israeli citizen at the time of their birth) you will have to have a US, Canadian or UK passport issued for that child before submitting your application.
+- If you are applying for Aliyah with a newborn child, recently born in Israel (who was not registered as an Israeli citizen at the time of their birth), you will have to have a US or Canadian passport as well as an Israeli birth certificate issued for that child before submitting your application.

 - If your spouse is an Israeli citizen, and you have children born abroad, we will help clarify whether or not your children are considered Israeli citizens and determine if they are eligible to participate in the Guided Aliyah program.

 If you have any questions regarding the application deadline, please contact: 02-659-5800 ext.
 1 or email us at [email protected]